FC-Yohsin/yohsin3d/README.md

 ## Contributing

 We welcome contributions to improve Yohsin3d and make it more accessible to newcomers.
 Please feel free to submit issues or pull requests on our [GitHub repository](https://github.com/FC-Yohsin/yohsin3d).

+## Acknowledgements

+We would like to extend our special thanks and appreciation to [Karachi Koalas](https://twitter.com/karachikoalas) a joint team between IBA in Karachi, Pakistan and UTS in Sydney, Australia for their support in the development PFS locomotion engine of the yohsin3d library.
+Furthermore, Karachi Koalas' invaluable input and support throughout the development process have greatly influenced the overall functionality and performance of the Yohsin3D library.
+Their expertise and collaboration have been vital in driving the project's success.